IT Security

 • Keep APIs updated and patched.

-Even the best defences can fail without a response strategy.
+Even the best defences can fail without a clear response plan.
+Planning in advance ensures quicker containment, less downtime, and minimal operational impact.

 Prevention: